ganeshutah/Jove/For_CS3100_Fall2020/README.md

    - 2:8/27
      - Run the Notebooks within 1_Computability_Languages/

-* Week-2 Outcomes: Students finish understanding Kleene-star, and are able to design DFA using two methods: By knowing how to encode salient information in DFA states (by naming DFA states to retain this info) and by Boolean operations on DFA (union, intersection, complement).
+* Week-2 Outcomes: Finish understanding Kleene-star, and are able to design DFA using two methods: By knowing how to encode salient information in DFA states (by naming DFA states to retain this info) and by Boolean operations on DFA (union, intersection, complement).
 They know how to document DFA using literate-programming